Abdominal Aortic Aneurysm

 Abdominal aortic aneurysm repair may involve open surgery or an endovascular procedure to remove the aneurysm.
 Your doctor will weigh the chances that the aneurysm will burst against the risks of treatment.
 Because a small aneurysm is not likely to burst, it may be monitored for a while.
 If it reaches a certain size, your doctor may recommend treatment.

-St. Joseph's Heart & Vascular Institute provides access to skilled vascular specialists who work together to evaluate and treat patients with AAA.
+The Morrissey Family Heart and Vascular Institute provides access to skilled vascular specialists who work together to evaluate and treat patients with AAA.
 We also offer a number of preventative health programs and tools.